bobbys-dev/pairwar/README.md

 # Pair War
 ### An operating system multi-threaded process simulation.
-A game simulating multiple threads using shared resources.
+A game simulating multiple threads using shared resources (details in Implementation section below).
 Three players attempt to get a match from a single deck of cards.

 ## How to run
 `make`